-About the Measure
+About Measure M

-The measure requires approval from 55 percent of Pleasanton voters to pass.
-If the measure is passed, the District will be authorized to issue and sell bonds of up to $270 million to fund specific school facilities projects in the board approved bond project list.
-The district’s first in nearly 20 years, the measure would mean a tax of $49 per $100,000 of assessed value for Pleasanton property owners.
+A General Obligation Bond measure requires 55% approval from Pleasanton voters to pass.
+If the measure is passed, the district will be authorized to issue and sell bonds of up to $323 million to fund school facilities projects in the board approved bond project list.
+The complete project list and approved bond resolution are available on the District website at www.pleasantonusd.net.

 Using the Power of Social Media

 SIAC utilized social media platforms as a powerful tool to spread information about Measure M, to encourage students to volunteer and, to engage students to participate in the decision making process.

 The voice of the students is going to make a HUGE difference.